-In the video, you will see some of my favorite images of Rome, about which my book was written.
+In the video, you will see some of my favourite images of Rome, about which my book was written.
 Above all, however, you will see Stendhal’s lesson illustrated.

 Youtube video Feeling ROME: https://youtu.be/dDll7G52m0g

-The e-book Feeling Rome, illustrated with coloru images, is available on:
+The e-book Feeling Rome, illustrated with colour images, is available on:

 Αmazon Kindle: http://www.amazon.com/dp/B00KCZ7QXC